dcarr178/Vintage-HOA-CCRs/CovenantsConditionsAndRestrictions.md

     (o) Permit the use of sports and/or tennis courts after the hour of 10:00 p.m., permit obnoxious, offensive or loud noise thereon or permit dwelling, sport and/or tennis court lighting to interfere with the quiet enjoyment of other Owners.

-##### Section 5.02 Required Trees, Mailbox Enclosures and Street Light Fixtures
+##### Section 5.02 Required Trees and Mailbox Enclosures

 Each Lot upon which a residential dwelling is constructed shall have planted thereon at the Owner's sole expense, a minimum of three (3) one and one-half (1/2) inch caliper deciduous trees or three (3) evergreen trees which stand four (4) feet tall and four shrubs and foundation planting of appropriate shrubs, flowers or ground-covers.
 The location of trees shall be approved by the Architectural Control Committee.
 An Owner may, if approved by the Committee in its sole discretion, satisfy said requirement with existing trees.
-Any owner of any Lot shall not remove any existing, living trees of six (6) inches in diameter without prior, written approval of the Committee.
-Each Lot upon which a residential dwelling is constructed shall have constructed thereon at the Owner's sole expense, a masonry mailbox enclosure and a street light fixture which shall conform as to size, style and location as determined by the Architectural Control Committee.
+Each Lot upon which a residential dwelling is constructed shall have constructed thereon at the Owner's sole expense, a masonry mailbox enclosure which shall conform as to size, style and location as determined by the Architectural Control Committee.

 ##### Section 5.03 Damage Liability